gemechis-elias/gemechis-elias/README.md

 ## About Me

-🚀 I love Mobile technologies, doing it since 2019 GC. my goal is to be one of the best Mobile App Engineer in the country :)
+🚀 I love Mobile technologies, doing it since 2019 GC.

 🌐 I believe in the power of open source and strive to make contributions that positively impact the tech community.